Clutch threes, defense help Nebraska women win another close game

 Nebraska coach Amy Williams agreed that it was an ugly win.
 But what matters most is the Huskers have won three of its past four games to improve to 8-5 overall and 6-4 in the Big Ten.

-“We’ll take it any way we can possible get it,” said Williams on the Husker Sports Network.
+“We’ll take it any way we can possibly get it,” said Williams on the Husker Sports Network.

 “To only score 57 points but still come out with a win I think that shows our commitment on the defensive end.
 I thought we got some good stops when we needed to, and that’s how we were able to come out of here with an ugly win.”